 We often hear of eye injuries at work.
 But, do you know that while away from work and enjoying the holidays, eye injuries can occur?
-Some materials that are used for play and fun are eye hazards and so can cause eye injuires during holidays if not handled properly.
+Eye injuries during holidays are caused by play and fun materials that are sometimes hazardous when used incorrectly or without eye protection.
 The common ones include:

 - Wear appropriate safety eyewear when handling fireworks

 - Children should not be allowed to handle fireworks